stephan83/minux/README.md

 #### Container#bind(object = {})

-Binds the store's handlers to any object.
+Binds the store's handlers to an object.
 Returns the object.

 ### HandlerContext